vsihlab/eda/README.txt

             git merge    [to merge online updates into current branch] -C. Commit file changes to your working branch ASAP, and push those changes to the online repository (if a Sih group member).
-        This, combined with (B.), keeps code synced across computers and easily rolled back to previous commit.
+        This, combined with (B), keeps code synced across computers and easily rolled back to previous commit.
         Also get used to this workflow:
             git status    [to list all changes]